etmartinkazoo/etmartinkazoo/README.md

 ### Hi there, I'm Ted 👋

-## I work at Azure Standard as a Senior Python Developer

 - 🔭 I’m currently working on writing beautiful Python code.
 - 🌱 I’m currently loving Docker, Postgresql, and the backend of things.
-- 🥅 2021 Goals: Become a better person and developer everyday.
+- 🥅 2022 Goals: Become a better person and developer everyday.
 - ⚡ Fun fact: I'm pretty good at basketball even though I'm not young anymore.
 I also love to read.

 ---